 At its July 10, 2018 meeting the City Council requested additional information about the ARDA site for review by several Commissions (listed below).
 A subsequent Memo from Mayor Pro Tempore Shea and Councilmember Fox asked that the area within the Great Park planned for a golf course also be studied.

 Staff is preparing requested cost, financial impact, timeline, traffic, agreement review, and more regarding the Amended and Restated Development Agreement (ARDA) site adjacent to the Great Park and the proposed golf course site in the Great Park.
-The requested information will be presented to the Finance, Transportation, and Planning Commissions have discussed.
+The Finance, Transportation, and Planning Commissions have discussed.
 On July 23, 2019 the Irvine City Council approved 4-1 that it designate up to 100 acres of land located on the site of the former Marine Corps Air Station El Toro adjacent to the Agua Chinon, commonly known as “Golf Course Site” in the Orange County Great Park for development of a Southern California State Veterans Cemetery.
 View map locations:

 - Finance Commission Agendas – See November 19, 2018 and February 4, 2019